 2020 | PG | starring Ben Schwartz (VO), James Marsden, Jim Carrey, Tika Sumpter, Adam Pally | directed by Jeff Fowler | 1 hr 39 mins |

 The follies of adapting video games into movies is well known.
 It’s a square peg in a round hole situation to try to force one medium into another.
-Video Game Movie adaptation usually take game characters, settings and rough stories and use those as details to fill in holes of a generic Hollywood story template.
+Video Game Movie adaptation usually take game characters, settings and rough stories and use those as details to fill the holes of a generic Hollywood story template.
 Ultimately changing everything about the game, the mutant product resulting in something that appeals to neither fans of the game of movie-goers.
-It happened with Super Mario Bros, Resident Evil was turned from a slow Romero-homage to a techno action series.
+It happened with Super Mario Bros.
+Resident Evil was turned from a slow Romero-homage to a techno action series.
 It wasn’t until the 2018 reboot of Tomb Raider that a movie straight-up followed the game that it inspired, with lukewarm results.
 Now we have Sonic the Hedgehog, an adaptation of the at-one-time mascot of the Sega Game Company designed to showcase the fast processing power of the Sega Genesis.
 It’s not very good, but it focuses itself on it’s core audience instead of trying to appeal to everyone.
 Sonic the Hedgehog is a kid’s movie.

 When Sonic (voiced by Ben Schwartz)’s homeworld is attacked by enemies his guardian, a falcon named Longclaw, uses magic portal-creating gold rings to whisk him to safety on another world.
 He grows up on Earth in solitude in the forest of Green Hills Montana where he keeps watch on the town, particularly the local sheriff (James Marsden) and his wife (Tika Sumpter).
 Eventually Sonic’s loneliness causes an emotional outburst and emergence of a new power, an electrical burst that shorts out the entire town’s power.
 This raises the attention of the government who sends in mad Dr. Robotnik (Jim Carrey) to single-handedly chase down the alien menace.